2025 Accommodations, Rideshares, and Food

 A meals add-on for $95 gets you all meals from, and including, Friday dinner to Sunday lunch (6 meals total).
 Meals for children under 4 are free.
 Options for vegetarian, vegan, gluten free and dairy free available.

 *Optional: if you want to opt-out of the meal plan and prepare and bring your own food, you must be fully self-sufficient with your own camping stove, dishwashing bucket, cooler, ice, etc. Drinking water and hot water will be available.
-There will be covered areas with tables for your use in case of rain.)
+There will be covered areas with tables for your use in case of rain.
+Fraser Lake will maintain an open fire and a fire-powered-grill that you may use.

 Fraser Lake camp is in bear country.
 All food must be stored in a car.